getsentry/sentry-docs/src/collections/_documentation/performance/getting-started/javascript.md

 });
 ```

-Performance data is transmitted using a new event type called "transactions", which you can learn about in [Distributing Tracing]({%- link _documentation/performance/distributed-tracing.md %}#traces-transactions-and-spans). **To sample transactions, you must set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
+Performance data is transmitted using a new event type called "transactions", which you can learn about in [Distributed Tracing]({%- link _documentation/performance/distributed-tracing.md %}#traces-transactions-and-spans). **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.

 Learn more about sampling in [Using Your SDK to Filter Events]({%- link _documentation/error-reporting/configuration/filtering.md %}).